aflin/rampart_docs/source/rampart-sql.rst

     sql.exec("create vector index docs_vec on docs (v) with backend 'hnsw';");

     // 5.
 Query.
 A string on the right-hand side of LIKEV is auto-coerced
     //    to embed(?).
+Rows arrive rank-ordered (best first) with or
-    var hits = sql.exec(
+    //    without the index -- the index only makes it fast. var hits = sql.exec(
-        "select id, text, $rank from docs where v likev ? order by 3 desc", ["chocolate cake recipe"],
+        "select id, text, $rank from docs where v likev ?", ["chocolate cake recipe"],
         {maxRows: 10}
     );